LimbicAI/publish-pdf-version-action/README.md

 `baseUrl` - Public domain where the PDFs will be available (the domain of the bucket).
 `basePdf` - Name of the PDF file that will have the versions front page prepend to, this is relative to `s3://bucket/assets/`.
 `pdfName` - Name of the new versioned pdf, expected to be in the format `M.m.p-dd-mm-yyyy` where `M`, `m`, `p` are major, minor and patch version numbers according to semver, and `dd-mm-yyyy` is the release date.
-`outputPdfKey` - the key where to save the latest pdf, this is relative to `s3://bucket/`
+`latestPdfKey` - the key where to save the latest pdf, this is relative to `s3://bucket/latest/`